Home >

 Influential in suggesting that the business cycle can be modified by government investment and manipulation of tax rates --Jeffrey Hart

-This book did for Big Government what Rachel Carson's Silent Spring did for the tse-tse fly. --The Fifty Worst (and Best) Books of the Century, The Intercollegiate Review, Fall 1999
+This book did for Big Government what Rachel Carson's Silent Spring did for the tse-tse fly. --The Intercollegiate Review

 - Mani LEIB (Mani Leib Brahinsky 1883-1953)